Naokawa Station: Lines

-Naokawa Station is served by the Nippō Main Line.
+Naokawa Station is served by the Nippō Main Line and is located 213.6 km from the starting point of the line at Kokura.

-Adjacent stations
+Layout

+The station, which is not staffed, consists of an island platform serving two tracks.
+There is no station building, but only a shelter on the platform.
+Access to the island platform is by means of a footbridge.

+Platforms

 History

 The private Kyushu Railway had, by 1909, through acquisition and its own expansion, established a track from Kokura to Yanagigaura.
 The Kyushu Railway was nationalised on 1 July 1907.
 Japanese Government Railways (JGR), designated the track as the Hōshū Main Line on 12 October 1909 and expanded it southwards in phases, with this station opening on 20 November 1920 with the name Gonohara (神原) as the new southern terminus.
 On 26 March 1922, Gonohara became a through-station when the track was extended to Shigeoka.
 On 15 December 1923, the Hōshū Main Line which served the station had linked up with the Miyazaki Main Line to the south.
 Through traffic was established from Kokura to Miyakonojō.
 The entire stretch of track was then renamed the Nippō Main Line.
 On 20 March 1961, Gonohara was renamed Naokawa.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.